ministryofjustice/hmpps-python-lib/README.md

   help: If you want to add the package regardless of the failed resolution, provide the `--frozen` flag to skip locking and syncing.
 ```

-...removing unnecessary includes is essential.
+...removing unnecessary dependencies is essential.
+It may, in fact, be that you don't need any additional dependencies, but others (for example )